barrryblock/barrryblock.github.io/_posts/2025-02-25-from-fragile-to-fortified-hardening-containers-for-real-world-security.md

 ## **Final Thoughts**

-This module wasn’t just about theory—it was **real-world security hardening**.
-The exact skills I applied here—container security, least privilege, access controls, vulnerability management—are the same ones companies expect **Security Analysts** and **Cloud Security Engineers** to master.
+This module wasn’t just about theory, it was **real-world security hardening**.
+The exact skills I applied here: container security, least privilege, access controls, vulnerability management, are the same ones companies expect **Security Analysts** and **Cloud Security Engineers** to master.

 As I continue my cybersecurity journey, one thing is clear: **a secure cloud infrastructure starts with secure containers.** And now, I know how to build them.